vtex/shoreline/rfcs/brand/collapsible.md

 # Adoption strategy

-- This is a new feature, no breaking changes to any packages in `onda`.
+This is a new feature, no breaking changes to any packages in `onda`.
-- We must write a migration guide for users coming from `@vtex/styleguide` since this is a breaking change for them.

 # Education

-- As with any DS component, it must be documented.
+Document the components with its user cases, besides usage examples with all Collapsible's features.

 # Unresolved questions